American Airlines Logo Light

 WARNING: DO NOT BEND OR PUT STRESS ON THE CONTACTS.
 DAMAGE TO THE CONNECTOR OR THE CONTACTS CAN OCCUR.

-e) Repeat steps c) through e) for each WIRE PIN contact in the connector.
-Record your findings on the work sheet.
+1. Repeat steps c) through e) for the remaining WIRE PIN contact on the “A” connector plug.

-a) Attach the one meter test lead to the back shell.
+1. Attach one meter test lead to WIRE PIN 1 on the “B” connector plug assembly.

 WARNING: DO NOT BEND OR PUT STRESS ON THE CONTACTS.
 DAMAGE TO THE CONNECTOR OR THE CONTACTS CAN OCCUR.